vmeurisse/phantomCrawl/README.md

 Licence
 -------

-This project is licensed under the [MIT Licence](http://en.wikipedia.org/wiki/MIT_License).
-See LICENCE.txt for details.
+This project is licensed under the [MIT License](http://en.wikipedia.org/wiki/MIT_License).
+See LICENSE.txt for details.